An App for People Who Learn Hard Things

 Cognitive science consistently shows that learning improves when information is organised into meaningful structures instead of studied as isolated facts.
 Research on schema formation demonstrates that experts remember and apply knowledge better because their information is organised around core principles and relationships, not scattered details.

-Studies on elaborative interrogation show that asking linking questions, for example "How does this connect?" or "Why does this matter?", significantly improves long-term retention.
+Studies on elaborative interrogation show that asking linking questions such as "how does this connect?" or "why does this matter?" significantly improves long-term retention.
 When learners first identify core ideas and connect details to them, recall improves and transfer to new problems becomes more likely.

 The Questions Panel

-Capture every knowledge gap as a specific question 'first' instead of a vague note.
-And your learning will significantly improve.
+Capture every knowledge gap as a specific question before you go looking for the answer.
+Not a vague note, not a highlight, not a feeling that you should probably look that up.
+A question.
 If you cannot form a clear question, you do not yet know what you are trying to understand.

-Link questions to their topics and chain questions so the order of understanding becomes visible.
-When a question sharpens, merge it while preserving its history.
-Use stuck indicators to flag blocked questions so weak points cannot hide.
+Link questions to their topics.
+Chain them so the order of understanding becomes visible.
+Merge questions when your thinking sharpens and a vague question becomes a precise one.
+Use stuck indicators to flag genuine blockers so weak points cannot hide.
+Your question list is a live record of where your understanding actually stands.

 The science